castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

     my $users_rs = $schema->resultset('User');
     my $users_plus_emaillen_rs = $users_rs->search({
     }, {
-      '+columns'     => [ { 'emaillen' => { length => 'email' } }],
+      '+columns'     => [ { 'emaillen' => { length => 'me.email' } }],
     });

 Which produces the SQL:

-    SELECT me.id, me.realname, me.username, me.password, me.email, length(email)
+    SELECT me.id, me.realname, me.username, me.password, me.email, length(me.email)
     FROM users me

-The outer level of hashref has the new internal column name as its key.
+The outer level of the column hashref has the new internal column name as its key.
 This gives you a way to access to resulting value.
 Note that we'll need to use the `get_column` method to fetch the data as it does not create a new accessor method on the resulting Row object.

     while (my $user = $users_plus_emaillen_rs->next) {
       print "User: ", $user->username, " has email length ", $user->get_column('emaillen'), " \n";